CONTINUING DISABILITY REVIEWS

 WHAT IS A CONTINUING DISABILITY REVIEW?

-We call this review a continuing disability review (CDR).
-The law requires us to perform a medical CDR at least once every three years, unless we determine you have a medical condition that we expect will improve sooner.
-However, if you have a medical condition that is not expected to improve, we will still review your case, once every five to seven years.
+We call this review a Continuing Disability Review (CDR).
+The law requires us to perform a medical CDR at least once every three years, however, if you have a medical condition that is not expected to improve, we will still review your case, once every five to seven years.
+We will reach out to you to obtain updated information about your condition using the SSA-454 (Continuing Disability Review Report) or SSA-455 (Disability Update Report) form.
+Those who receive the SSA-455 now have the option to complete the Disability Update Report (SSA-455) form online.

 |During the CDR, we will also review your income, resources, and living arrangements to ensure that you continue to meet the non-medical program requirements.
 We call this periodic review a Redetermination.
 For more information on SSI redeterminations, see our chapter on REDETERMINATIONS.|

 HOW DO WE CONDUCT CONTINUING DISABILITY REVIEWS FOR A CHILD?

 For a child, SSA initiates a CDR at least once every 3 years if we expect the child’s medical condition may improve.
 We may also initiate a CDR if we do not expect the child’s condition to improve.

 If we decided the child was disabled based on low birth weight, we will generally initiate a CDR by age 1.
 However, if we initially decide that medical improvement in the child’s medical condition(s) is unlikely to occur by age 1, we will schedule the child’s CDR after age 1

-During the CDR, we may ask the child’s representative payee to provide evidence that the child is, and has been, continuing treatment that is medically necessary and appropriate for his or her medical condition.
+During the CDR, we may ask the child’s representative payee to provide evidence that the child is, and has been, continuing treatment that is medically necessary and appropriate for their medical condition.

 WHAT HAPPENS TO MY CHILDHOOD DISABILITY AT AGE 18?